 Laurent.philippot@inrae.fr

-ABSTRACT
+Highlights

+The effect of drought on AO communities is modulated by cropping system.

+Different AO groups responded distinctively to drought.

+The responses of AO communities to drought were comparable between bulk soil and rhizosphere.

+Abstract

 The severity of drought is predicted to increase across Europe due to climate change.
 Droughts can substantially impact terrestrial nitrogen (N) cycling and the corresponding microbial communities.
-Here, we investigated how ammonia-oxidizing bacteria (AOB), archaea (AOA), and comammox (complete ammonia oxidizers) respond to simulated drought in a rain-out shelter experiment in the DOK long-term field trial comparing different organic and conventional agricultural practices since 1978.
-We monitored the diversity, the composition, and the abundance of ammonia-oxidizers for five months by Illumina-based amplicon sequencing and quantitative real-time PCR using the amoA gene as molecular marker.
-We found that the effect of drought varied depending on the ammonia-oxidizing community and also on the agricultural practices.
-The community structures of AOA and comammox were more strongly affected by drought than the AOB community structure.
+Here, we investigated how ammonia-oxidizing bacteria (AOB), archaea (AOA), and Comammox (complete ammonia oxidizers) respond to simulated drought in a rain-out shelter experiment in a long-term field trial comparing different organic and conventional cropping systems.
+We found that the effect of drought varied depending on the ammonia-oxidizing groups, and also on the cropping system.
+Drought affected the structure of the AOA community the most than the other AO groups.
+The abundance of ammonia oxidizers was also influenced by drought, with comammox clade B exhibiting the strongest sensitivity to drought.
 Drought also had a stronger impact on the community structure in the biodynamic (BIODYN) cropping system than in both the mixed (CONFYM) and mineral-fertilized (CONMIN) conventional systems.
-The abundance of ammonia oxidizers was also influenced by drought, with comammox clade B exhibiting the strongest sensitivity to drought.
-The drought effect on the community abundance was more prominent in the CONFYM system.
-We further found a significant interaction between drought and agricultural practices on the abundance of all groups of ammonia-oxidizers except AOB.
-Overall, our study showed that the impact of drought on ammonia oxidizers was modulated by agricultural practices and varied with time as well as among members of ammonia-oxidizers.
+While, the drought effect on the community abundance was more prominent in the CONFYM system.
+We detected a significant increase in NH4+ and NO3- pools during drought period, which then decreased after rewetting, indicating a strong resilience.
+We further found that drought impaired the complex interactions between AO communities and mineral N pools, as well as N2O fluxes.
 These results underscore the significance of agricultural management practices in influencing the response of nitrogen cycling and the corresponding communities to drought.

-INTRODUCTION
+Keywords:

+Drought-rewetting, organic, conventional, ammonia-oxidizing bacteria, ammonia-oxidizing archaea, comammox, nitrification, resilience

+Introduction